The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

-\begin{enumerate} \item Sensors detecting deformations of the primary reflector surface relative to the secondary reflector, where the secondary reflector is considered as a virtual rigid body (e.g. by fitting its deformation to its nominal shape).
+The control loop can be subdivided into the following major components: \begin{enumerate} \item Sensors detecting deformations of the primary reflector surface relative to the secondary reflector, where the secondary reflector is considered as a virtual rigid body (e.g.,\ by fitting its deformation to its nominal shape).
 The choice of a sensor system that achieves the required accuracy over the large, absolute dimensions of the primary reflector while being exposed to the environment is a major challenge.
-The only sensor system showing both the required accuracy and the best technology readiness level (TRL)\footnote{See \href{https://horizoneuropencpportal.eu/store/trl-assessment}{https://horizoneuropencpportal.eu/store/trl-assessment} for definitions of TRL.} so far was the Etalon Absolute Multiline Technology$^\textsc{TM}$.
+The only sensor system showing both the required accuracy and technology readiness level (TRL)\footnote{See \href{https://horizoneuropencpportal.eu/store/trl-assessment}{https://horizoneuropencpportal.eu/store/trl-assessment} for definitions of TRL.} so far is the Etalon Absolute Multiline Technology$^\textsc{TM}$.
 Its TRL is estimated to be 5-6, and thus will require further development and testing before being considered ready for AtLAST. \item Sensors detecting alignment changes between the optical elements.
-Here the same technology as for the primary reflector surface can be used.
-The Etalon Absolute Multiline Technology$^\textsc{TM}$ is already used for this purpose in optical telescopes such as ESO's Very Large Telescope (VLT), the Large Binocular Telescope (LBT) and the future Giant Magellan Telescope \citep[GMT;][]{Rakich2016}.\footnote{See also \href{https://www.etalonproducts.com/en/absolute-multiline-technology-for-the-giant-magelan-telescope/}{https://www.etalonproducts.com/en/absolute-multiline-technology-for-the-giant-magelan-telescope/}.} The arrangement of the sensors (surface and alignment) can be seen in Fig.~\ref{fig:metrology_act_surf}. \item Linear Actuators for the alignment of the primary reflector panel segments.
+Here, the same technology as for the primary reflector surface can be used.
+The Etalon Absolute Multiline Technology$^\textsc{TM}$ is already used for this purpose in optical telescopes such as ESO's Very Large Telescope (VLT), the Large Binocular Telescope (LBT) and the future Giant Magellan Telescope \citep[GMT;][]{Rakich2016}.\footnote{See also \href{https://www.etalonproducts.com/en/absolute-multiline-technology-for-the-giant-magelan-telescope/}{https://www.etalonproducts.com/en/absolute-multiline-technology-for-the-giant-magelan-telescope/}.} The arrangement of the sensors (surface and alignment) can be seen in Fig.~\ref{fig:metrology_act_surf}. \item Linear actuators for the alignment of the primary reflector panel segments.
 It can be expected that not all panel segment corners need to be supported by actuators since the deformation patterns to be corrected originate from the backup structure, and are of large scale, corresponding to or including mainly low order Zernike terms.
-A scheme for how the linear actuators can be arranged at the corners of a panel segment frame is shown in Fig.~\ref{fig:metrology_act_surf_motors}. \item Actuators controlling six (or fewer if not required) rigid body degrees of freedom of the optical elements (except for the primary reflector).
-The secondary reflector and the instrument are intended to be adjustable by six linear actuators comparable to a Stewart platform, but with a different geometrical arrangement of the actuators. \item The control system driving the corrections as a cascaded loop which is shown as a sketch in Fig.~\ref{fig:metrology_wfe_ctrl_loop}. \end{enumerate}
+A scheme for how the linear actuators can be arranged at the corners of a panel segment frame is shown in Fig.~\ref{fig:metrology_act_surf_motors}. \item Actuators controlling six (or fewer if not required) rigid body DOFs of the optical elements (except for the primary reflector).
+The secondary reflector and optionally the instrument are intended to be adjustable by six linear actuators comparable to a Stewart platform but with a different geometrical arrangement of the actuators. \item The control system can be considered as a cascaded design.
+The primary, inner, faster ($T_s=1$~s) control loop is the one that keeps the optical elements aligned and the secondary, outer, slower loop ($T_s=10$~s) keeps the M1 surface in its nominal {shape} as needed to meet the half wavefront error requirements from the aperture to the instruments.
+A sketch can be seen in Fig.~\ref{fig:metrology_wfe_ctrl_loop}. \end{enumerate}